Note

-Besides the already discussed construction of Cartesian grid and using dictionaries from general concepts it is also possible to read grid files using either the DGF or gmsh format (or other formats available through the meshio package).
+In addition to the already discussed construction of Cartesian grid using dune.grid.structuredGrid and dune.grid.cartesianDomain and the usage of dictionaries discussed in the general concepts section, it is also possible to read grid files using either the DGF or gmsh format (or other formats available through the meshio package).

 [1]: